danielfett/draft-dpop/mainmatter.md

 and the authorization server.

-If the authorization server receives a `DPoP-Binding` header in a token request, the authorization server MUST check that:
+If the authorization server receives a `DPoP-Binding` header in a token request, the authorization server MUST check the validity of the DPoP Binding JWT according to the rules in (#checking).

- 1. the header value is a well-formed JWT,
- 1. all required claims are contained in the JWT,
- 1. the `typ` field in the header has the correct value,
- 1. the algorithm in the header of the JWT designates a digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 1. the JWT is signed using the public key contained in the `cnf` claim of the JWT,
- 1. the `http_method` claim matches the respective value for the HTTP request in which the header was received (case-insensitive),
- 1. the `http_uri` claims matches the respective value for the HTTP request in which the header was received, ignoring any query and fragment parts,
- 1. the token has not expired, and
- 1. if replay protection is desired, that a JWT with the same `jti` value has not been received previously.

-Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `http_uri` claim.

-If these checks are successful, the authorization server MUST associate the access token with the public key.
+If (and only if) all checks are successful, the authorization server MUST associate the access token with the public key.
 It then sets `token_type` to `Bearer+DPoP` in the token response.
 The client MAY use the value of the `token_type` parameter to determine whether the server supports the mechanisms specified in this document.